robertoleonecicognani/Online-Reactable/README.md

 Tone.js ‘disconnect’ method is used.[ * ](https://tonejs.github.io/docs/14.7.77/ToneAudioNode#disconnect)

 ## Knobs
-We used an open source library for knob implementation.
-This library allowed us to create knobs that can change their values on the fly with an user input.
-We partially altered the knob library for them to move when the associated buttons are moved and also some added properties such as knob id's for defining which knob correspond to which effect.[ * ](https://www.cssscript.com/canvas-javascript-knob-dial-component/)
+We used an open source library for a knob implementation that allows to change their values on the fly with an user input.
+We partially altered the library so that the knobs move accordingly to the associated buttons.
+We also added a few properties, such as IDs for defining which knob correspond to which effect.[ * ](https://www.cssscript.com/canvas-javascript-knob-dial-component/)

 ![alt text](https://github.com/robertoleonecicognani/Online-Reactable/blob/main/readMeImages/knob.png?raw=true)<br>
 <br>